orkes-io/docs/docs/integrations/message-broker/amazon-msk.md

 Upon successful execution, you can verify the message's delivery through the Amazon MSK portal.

 Here, the action added in the event handler definition was to start the workflow “**event-handler-test**”.
-You can verify the same from the **Executions > Workflow** page.
+You can verify this from the **Executions > Workflow** page.

 <p align="center"><img src="/content/img/event-handler-action-msk.png" alt="Starting workflow on consuming events" width="90%" height="auto"/></p>